Gurrevejsstiftelsen: History

 In 1913, Helsingør Municipality acquired the former entertainment venue Hammershøj which was subsequently converted into a new senior citizens home, which replaced the institution in Hestemøllestræde on its completion in 1915.
 Helsingør Alderdomshjem or Hammershøj, as it was now called, was expanded in 1919 and again, with 28 individual apartments, in 1920.

 The development was created as the first major initiative of mayor Peder Christensen.
 The complex was designed by Poul Holsøe.
 The project also comprised land for small gardens where the residents could grow their own vegetables.
 Construction began inn 1918 and was completed in 1921.
 The development was progressive for its time and became a model for later projects in both Denmark and abroad.
 It was listed in 1996.

 Architecture

 Gurrevejsstiftelsen consists of three open blocks occupying a gently sloping, trapezoid site between Gurrevej Bnarkesvej and Bragesvej.
-The lower side fronting Gurrevej has three upper side fronting Bjarkesvej is in two storeys.
+The lower side fronting Gurrevej has three floors while the upper side fronting Bjarkesvej is only two floors tall.
 The development is built to a simple Neoclassical design with white facades with corner Lesenes and red tile roofs.
 It contained 160 individual apartments, consisting of living room, sleapong room, kitchen and toilet.